Did you know?

 How many basking sharks are left?

-Sadly, to historic hunting practices and contemporary problems with vessel collisions and net entanglement, there are believed to be around 10,000 basking sharks left in the world’s oceans.
+Sadly, due to historic hunting practices and contemporary problems with vessel collisions and net entanglement, there are believed to be around 10,000 basking sharks left in the world’s oceans.
 They are listed as “endangered” by the IUCN.

 About Ocean Info